dynamicslab/pysensors/docs/JOSS/paper.md

 Some of the examples are written in a tutorial format and introduce new users to the objects, methods, and syntax of the package.
 Other examples demonstrate intermediate-level concepts such as how to visualize model parameters and performance, how to combine `scikit-learn` and `PySensors` objects, selecting appropriate parameter values via cross-validation, and other best-practices.
 Further notebooks use `PySensors` to solve challenging real-world problems.
-The notebooks reproduce many of the examples from the papers upon which the package is based [@manohar2018sparse;@clark2018cost;@brunton2016sspoc].
+The notebooks reproduce many of the examples from the papers upon which the package is based [@manohar2018data;@clark2018greedy;@brunton2016sparse].
 To help users begin applying `PySensors` to their own datasets even faster, interactive versions of every notebook are available on Binder.
 Overall, the examples will compress the learning curve of learning a new software package.

 # Acknowledgments
 TODO: write acknowledgments section

-This project is a fork of [`sparsereg`](https://github.com/Ohjeah/sparsereg) [@markus_quade_sparsereg].
-SLB acknowledges funding support from the Air Force Office of Scientific Research (AFOSR FA9550-18-1-0200) and the Army Research Office (ARO W911NF-19-1-0045).
-JNK acknowledges support from the Air Force Office of Scientific Research (AFOSR FA9550-17-1-0329).
-This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant Number DGE-1256082.

 # References